jetbrains-academy/javascript-course/Classes/private_protected_properties_methods/task.md

 ### Protected properties
 Protected properties are accessible only through class methods and methods of inheriting classes.
-Although JavaScript does not natively support protected fields at the language level, programmers can use workaround to emulate them.
+Although JavaScript does not natively support protected fields at the language level, programmers can use workarounds to emulate them.

 By convention, protected fields are named with a leading underscore (`_`).